 The Assisted Living program at Good Samaritan Christenson Village consists of 60 one bedroom suites and offers residents the flexibility to prepare breakfast and lunch in their own suite, if they choose.
 Residents pay rent, which includes 2 daily meals, housekeeping and linen service, and Good Samaritan TeleCare® emergency response system.

-Good Samaritan Christenson Village includes 50 licensed complex care suites, each with a bathroom and wheelchair accessible shower.
+Good Samaritan Christenson Village includes 50 licensed long term care suites, each with a bathroom and wheelchair accessible shower.
 All suites are furnished with a bed, night table, dresser and side chair.
 Residents are encouraged to bring some of their own belongings.

 There are three dementia care cottages at Good Samaritan Christenson Village.
 Each of the three cottages features a unique duplex designed to create a home-like setting for 10 residents.
 Each half of the duplex has 5 bedrooms, living room with fireplace, kitchen and secure access to a fenced yard.
 Residents are included in the events of daily living to the extent that they are accustomed and able.